Sandy Springs Lantern Parade. Photo by Steve Eberhardt

 You don't have to be a celebrated artist to enjoy dabbling in creative pursuits.
 These 10 arts festivals are sure to get your creative juices flowing.
 Whether you are a resident of Georgia or just visiting, consider making a weekend of it to truly soak up the innovative vibes.

 Create your own art based on the stunning views and vistas of the beautiful north Georgia Mountains during the Plein Air, Art in the Mountains retreat in Gilmer County.
-The three-day weekend event runs June 7–9, 2019.
-Painting sites will include Chateau Meichtry Family Vineyard & Winery, B.J.
+Painting sites include Chateau Meichtry Family Vineyard & Winery, B.J.
 Reece Orchards and more.
 Works created during the event are offered for purchase at the closing reception, during a live auction hosted at the Gilmer Arts Link Gallery in Ellijay.
 In addition, you can also purchase works created by the artists in advance of the auction.

-Visit with gem, mineral, fossil and jewelry dealers from across the country at Tellus Science Museum in Cartersville June 8–9, 2019.
+Visit with gem, mineral, fossil and jewelry dealers from across the country at Tellus Science Museum in Cartersville.
 At RockFest, you can browse and buy rare and exotic jewelry, ancient fossils, and rocks from around the world.
 Learn to make your own jewelry from local experts demonstrating different jewelry-making processes.

 Mark your calendar for the end of June and the Made in Georgia Festival in Young Harris, featuring all Georgia products – soaps, jewelry, candles, food products and more.
 All goods have won an award in the UGA Flavor of Georgia contest.
 Enjoy demonstrations from a Georgia Grown chef, Farm 2 Cocktails, and the Georgia Mobile Dairy Classrooms teaching kids how to milk a cow and how its processed.